dotlang/language/README.md

 8. It is an error if as a result of imports, there are two exactly similar bindings or types (same name and type) in use.
 In this case, only none of conflicting bindings will be available for use.
 9. You can import from a specific branch and use a binding to build import path (Example 7 and 8).
 10. You have to add a branch/tag/commit name after repository name when importing from GitHub.
+11. You can have namespaces in structs and functions.

 **Examples**